Updated: Oct 28, 2021

 Mediation is designed to help you to avoid the downsides of litigations like heavy costs, loss of time and resources and emotional stress.
 The mediator, who is usually a trained dispute resolution professional, will assist the parties to reach their agreement.
 The mediator will usually not express a view about the merits of the matter.
 He/ she will be there to assist you to reach your agreement.
 Mediator’s actions or decisions are not binding on any parties.
 A dispute is settled in mediation only when the parties reach their agreement.
 If you are not happy with the resolution after the negotiation process, you do not have to agree to that.
 You will always have the option to go to court if the mediation fails.

 In Victoria, mediation is an established process of dispute resolution.
-Courts and Tribunals regularly order civil disputes to go through mediation before trial.
+Courts and Tribunals regularly order civil and family law disputes to go through mediation before trial.
 If you could not reach a settlement through the mediation process, you can go through the normal court process.
-Mediation is very confidential.
-It does not affect the parties’ rights.
-Therefore, if the matter is not settled, anything said during the mediation cannot be used, except for certain family law matters where safety issues are involved.
+Mediation is a very confidential process.
+It does not affect the parties’ rights in any way.
+Therefore, if the matter is not settled, anything said during the mediation cannot be used when the matter goes to trial, except for certain family law matters where safety issues are involved.

 2. What are the benefits of Mediation?